turingschool-examples/challenges/rails-mini-project.markdown

 ### Overview

-This week, we talked about the following topics:
+This week, we talked about

 * database schema design
 * authentication